leomerits/Arizona_Election_Project/README.md

 # Arizona_Election_Project

+# Outline of the Project
+-	What is our Topic
+-	Why we selected our topic
+-	We started with describing our Data Source (which was from the Arizona Democratic Party)
+-	Questions We Hope To answer
+-	Description of our Data Exploration: We cleaned and saved our datasets in multiple ways to fit different types of ML that we applied to our Datasets.
+And we also transferred and saved the tables to our pgAdmin Database from where we imported them for analysis.
+-	Data Analysis: We performed several ML so as to get a better result as was shown on the python notebooks we have.

 ## Selected Topic

 The GETZ group project will be executing an analysis of Arizona's six politically competitive legislative districts.
 We define "politically competitive" as districts where both Democrats and Republicans have a virtually equal shot at winning the race.
 We picked the six competitive legislative as our topic given that is where most of both parties resources will be invested on a state level this election and as a result, where our predictive model will have the most impact on Arizona's democracy.
 In the ballpark of 120,000 registered voters consisting of Republicans, Democrats and Independents reside in each of the six districts.